-The initiate through his initiatory and spiritual approach shares the experience of his encounters with the presences of life after human life.
-At each meeting, once his initiation is complete and his dialog of the soul for the soul is well established, the initiate has understood that the first will be the last and the last the first.
-Human beings are obviously the last after these presences which govern our human condition.
-However, during meetings, even the first ones present do not act if the applicant or the insider does not make a request.
+The initiate through his initiatory and spiritual approach shares the experience of his meetings with the presence of life after human life.
+During each meeting, once his initiation is completed and his dialogue of the soul for the well established soul, the initiate understood that the first will be the last and the last the first.
+Human beings are obviously the last after these presences that govern our human condition.
+However during meetings, the first very present do not act if the applicant or the initiate does not make a request.

-The insider must act first and presences will respond.
-Alfred de Musset will present this spiritual reality by writing: God speaks, we have to answer him.
-This verse is part of his poem Sadness.
-Yes, he is still at the stage of sadness because his initiatory approach is not sufficiently complete, it remains at the level of a simplistic, even religious understanding.
-Rimbaud will continue this observation of Musset to go to the dialog of the soul for the soul and become sighted.
-Our aim goes further, not only seeing because this is the starting point, becoming seeing but then not answering but daring to ask and they will answer!
-The first will be the last and the last will be the first in the dialog of the soul for the soul during our encounters with the mysteries of life.
+Alfred de Musset will present this spiritual reality by writing: God speaks, we must answer him.
+This verse is part of his poem sadness.
+Yes, it is still at the stage of sadness because its initiatory approach is not sufficiently successful, it remains at the level of a simplistic, even religious understanding.
+Rimbaud will continue this observation of Musset to go to the dialogue of the soul for the soul and become a light.
+Our point goes further, not only seeing because it is the starting point, become a seer but then not answer but dare to ask and they will answer!
+The first will be the last and the last will be the first in the dialogue of the soul for the soul during our meetings with the mysteries of life.

-Authority on the spiritual level is asking and it will be given to you.
-On the intellectual level, it is to minimize the violence that is within us and around us and that is an inherent part of our human condition, with its biological origins as animals on planet Earth.
+Authority on the spiritual level is to ask and it will be given to you.
+On the intellectual level, it is minimizing the violence which is in us and around us and which are part inherent in our human condition with animal biological origins on the planet Earth.

-It is also easy then to admit that obviously the insider will not submit to an autocratic, tyrannical Power and Command, to the ideologies imposed by the leaders of economic, political, military power systems and fanatical theocracies.
+It is also easy to admit that obviously the initiate will not submit to an autocratic, tyrannical power and command to the ideologies imposed by the leaders of the power systems of economic, political, military power and fanatic theocracies.

-For him, the choice of civilization is very clear and clear, determined!
-He shares his spiritual and intellectual knowledge among the social networks… but also the memory of his predecessors who have been assassinated, imprisoned and rejected by the leaders of the systems of power.
+For Him, The Choice of Civilization is very clear and clear, Determined!
+He shares his spiritual and intellectual Knowledge Among the Social Networks… But also the Memory of his predecessors who have been assassinated, Imprisoned and rejected by the leaders of the system of power.